What is Across Protocol (ACX)?

 3. Tokenomics & Governance

-ACX is the governance token for the Across DAO.
-It has a fixed maximum supply of 1 billion tokens.
-Holders use ACX to vote on crucial decisions, including protocol upgrades, parameter changes, and treasury management, such as activating a potential fee switch.
-A significant portion of the supply is allocated to the DAO treasury, team (under vesting), and investors, with the remainder in free circulation.
+ACX is the protocol's governance token with a fixed maximum supply of 1 billion.
+Its primary utility is to decentralize control of the Across bridge.
+Token holders vote on Snapshot to manage the DAO treasury, approve protocol upgrades, and control critical features like activating a fee switch that could direct bridge revenue to stakers (Across Blog).
+A significant portion of the supply is allocated to the DAO treasury, team (under vesting), and community rewards, aligning long-term incentives.

 Conclusion